444xxk/memoryattacks/README.md

 *Why ?*

- I was disappointed by  most tutorials on memory attacks as they are only on 32bits.
-I want to look into exploiting simple vulnerabilities on modern 64 bits Windows / Linux OS such as  stack overflow, heap overflow and so on.
+ Most tutorials on memory attacks are only on 32bits.
+Lets look into exploiting simple vulnerabilities on modern 64 bits Windows / Linux OS with several protections turned on.